zxc916684603/ecs/intl.en-US/API Reference/Getting started/Request structure.md

 # Request structure {#RequestUrlStructure .concept}

-GET requests by sending a URL over the HTTP or HTTPS protocol are allowed.
-The request parameters must be included in the request URL.
+This topic describes the request structure in GET requests and provides the endpoints of ECS.
+Alibaba Cloud ECS APIs allow you to initiate GET requests by sending a URL over the HTTP or HTTPS protocol.
+The request parameters must be included in the URL.

+## Structure example {#section_htp_xvb_wdb .section}

-See the following unencoded URL of [CreateSnapshot](reseller.en-US/API Reference/Snapshots/CreateSnapshot.md#) as a request example.
+The following example is an unencoded URL request of [CreateSnapshot](intl.en-US/API Reference/Snapshots/CreateSnapshot.md#).

 ```
 https://ecs.aliyuncs.com/?Action=CreateSnapshot
-&DiskId=1033-60053321
+&DiskId=d-28m5zbua0
-&<Common Request Parameters>
+&<Common request parameters>
 ```

--   `https` specifies the communication protocol.
+-   `https` indicates the communication protocol.

--   `ecs.aliyuncs.com` is one of the ECS service endpoints.
+-   `ecs.aliyuncs.com` is an ECS service endpoint.

--   `Action=CreateSnapshot` specifies the target API, and `DiskId=1033-60053321` is one of the [CreateSnapshot](reseller.en-US/API Reference/Snapshots/CreateSnapshot.md#) parameters.
+-   `Action=CreateSnapshot` indicates the target API, and `DiskId=`d-28m5zbua0`` is one of the [CreateSnapshot](intl.en-US/API Reference/Snapshots/CreateSnapshot.md#) parameters.

--   `<Common Request Parameters>` are the headers, common parameters, and authentication parameters.
+-   `<Common request parameters>` are the common parameters of the system.

 ## Communication protocol {#section_ltp_xvb_wdb .section}

-Request over HTTP or HTTPS is supported.
-We recommend that you send requests over HTTPS to enhance security.
+Requests over HTTP or HTTPS are supported.
+We recommend that you send requests over HTTPS for a higher level of security.

-Especially, when you invoke the SSH key pairs APIs, or password exists in your request, such as the parameter `Password` in the [CreateInstance](reseller.en-US/API Reference/Instances/CreateInstance.md#) operation, we recommend that you choose the HTTPS protocol.
+If such sensitive information as an SSH key pair or a password exists in your request, we recommend that you choose HTTPS.

 ## Service endpoints {#section_mtp_xvb_wdb .section}

-See the following table for the API service access endpoints of ECS.
+The following table describes the API service access endpoints of ECS.
+To reduce network latency, we recommend that you configure endpoints based on the source from which you call the service.

 |Region \(Location\)|Endpoint|
 |:------------------|:-------|